jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 ### Hyperparameter tuning

-Because the model is such a black box to us in real life problems. the hyper parameter tuning is usually a try and error.
-Some parameters are dependent of each other and cannot tune separately.
-Sometime the relationship is subtle.
+Because the model is such a black box to us in real life problems. the hyperparameter tuning is usually a try and error.
+Some parameters are dependent on each other and cannot tune separately.
+Sometimes the relationship is subtle.
 For example, the regularization rate changes the shape of the cost function and therefore impact how we should tune the learning rate.
 We can create a mesh of values to be used for tuning.
 For example, with learning rates of (1e-1, 1e-2, ...
 1e-8) and regularization of (1e-3, 1e-4, ..
 1e-6), we have a potential of 8x4 combinations to test ( (1e-1, 1e-3), (1e-1, 1e-3), ..., (1e-8, 1e-5), (1e-8, 1e-6) ).
-We may not want to use an exactly rectangular shape of mesh.
-For example, we may want to slighlt deviate at each mesh point with the hope that some irregularity may help us to explore more information.
+We may not want to use an exactly rectangular shape of a mesh.
+For example, we may want to slightly deviate at each mesh point with the hope that some irregularity may help us to explore more information.

 <div class="imgcap">
 <img src="/assets/dl/mesh.png" style="border:none;width:40%">
 </div>

-> Start tune parameters from corase grain with fewer iterations before fine tuning.
+> Start tune parameters from coarse grain with fewer iterations before fine tuning.

-### Trouble shooting
+### Troubleshooting

 Many places can go wrong when training a deep network.
 Here are some simple tips:
 * Unit test the forward pass and back propagation code.
-	* At the begining, test with non-random data.
+	* At the beginning, test with non-random data.
-* Compare the back progataion result with the naive gradient check.
+* Compare the backpropagation result with the naive gradient check.
 * Always start with a simple network that works.
 	* Push accuracy up should not be the first priority.
-	* Handle multiple battle front in a complext network is not the way to go.
-Issues grow expotentially in DL.
+	* Handle multiple battle front in a complex network is not the way to go.
+Issues grow exponentially in DL.
-* Create simple sceairos to verify the network:
+* Create simple scenarios to verify the network:
-	* Train with small dataset with few iterations.
+	* Train with a small dataset with few iterations.
 	* Compare the loss/accuracy value with the corresponding value of a random guess.
 	* Verify if loss drops and/or accuracies increase during training.
 	* Drop regularization - training accuracies should go up.
-	* Overfit with small dataset to see if loss is small.
+	* Overfit with a small dataset to see if the loss is small.
 * Keep track of the loss, and when in debugging also the magnitude of the gradient for each layer.
-* Do not waste time on large dataset with long iterations during early development.
+* Do not waste time on a large dataset with long iterations during early development.
 * Verify how trainable parameters are initialized.
-* Always keep track of the shape of the data and doucment it in the code.
+* Always keep track of the shape of the data and document it in the code.
 * Display and verify some training samples and the predictions.
 * Monitor or plot out the loss closely to see its trend.
 * Plot out accuracy between validation and training to identify overfit issues.
-* Keep track of the norm of W and gradient (or ratios) perferable in key layers.
+* Keep track of the norm of W and gradient (or ratios) preferable in key layers.
 Looks for gradient vanishing/exploding problems.
 * Plot activation/gradient histograms for all layers.
 If initialization is not done correctly, there should be a lot of dead/saturated nodes.
-* For visualization problem, try to display the filter in early layer and the activations.
+* For visualization problem, try to display the filter in an early layer and the activations.

 ### CNN & LSTM
 FC network is rarely used alone.
-Exploring all possible connections among nodes in previous layer provide a over complex model that is wasteful with small returns.
+Exploring all possible connections among nodes in the previous layer provide a over complex model that is wasteful with small returns.
 A lot of information are localized.
 For an image, we want to extract features from neighboring pixels.
 CNN applies filter to explore localized features and then apply FC to make predictions.
 LSTM apply time feedback loop to extract time sequence information.
 CNN & LSTM make changes to the design of a computation node and how it is connected.
-The core part of DL remains the same and learning CNN after FC is easy since the fundatations is the same.
+The core part of DL remains the same and learning CNN after FC is easy since the fundatation is the same.
 Nevertheless, you will go nowhere in learning DL without CNN and/or LSTM.
-Hence, we have provided a seperate discussion on both CNN and LSTM.
+Hence, we have provided a separate discussion on both CNN and LSTM.

 ### Data argumentation

-We have focus on the mechanics of the DL.
+We have focused on the mechanics of the DL.
 One significant improvement for network training is to have more data.
-This helps overfiting and have better coverage of your feature spaces.
-However, getting labeled samples can be expansive.
+This avoids overfiting and has better coverage of your feature spaces.
+However, getting labeled samples can be expensive.
 One alternative is data argumentation.
-For example, for visual recognition, we can flip the image, slightly rotate or skew the images with software libraies.
-This help us to avoid overfitting and produce generalized predictions invariant of the spatial location of the objects.
+For example, for visual recognition, we can flip the image, slightly rotate or skew the images with software libraries.
+This helps us to avoid overfitting and produce generalized predictions invariant of the spatial location of the objects.
 Some research may even expand further by allowing some testing data to be used as training data if they produce a very high score.

-> Very simple effort to arugment you data can have significant impact on the training.
+> Very simple effort to argument your data can have a significant impact on the training.

 ### Model ensembles

 So far, we try to find the best models.
-In machine learning, we take vote from different decision tree to make the final prediction.
+In machine learning, we take a vote from different decision tree to make the final prediction.
 This based on the assumption that mistakes can be localized.
-There are smaller chance for 2 different models to make the same mistake.
+There is a smaller chance for 2 different models to make the same mistake.
 In DL, each training starts with random guesses and therefore the models usually are not unique.
 We can pick the best models after training the networks multiple times.
 We can vote from different models to make the final predictions.
-This reqiuires to run the program multiple times and can be prohibitive expanisve.
-Alternative, we can run the training once and pick the best models during the latter phase of the training.
+This requires to run the program multiple times and can be prohibitively expensive.
+The alternative, we can run the training once and pick the best models during the latter phase of the training.
 We can have one vote per model, taking an average or use weights based on the confidence level of each prediction.

 ### Credits
 For the CIFRA 10 example, we start with assignment 2 in the Stanford class "CS231n Convolutional Neural Networks for Visual Recognition".
-We start with the skeleton codes provided by the assignement and put into our code to complete the assignment.
+We start with some skeleton codes provided by the assignment and put into our code to complete the assignment.